Daniel Oreskes

-Daniel Oreskes is an American actor, known for his roles in Law & Order and Law & Order: Organized Crime.
+Daniel Oreskes (born March 6, 1956) is an American actor, known for his roles in Law & Order and Law & Order: Organized Crime.
 Oreskes has also appeared in numerous Broadway productions and narrates audiobooks.

 Oreskes graduated from the University of Pennsylvania and the London Academy of Music and Dramatic Art.
 He is the brother of academic Naomi Oreskes and journalist Michael Oreskes.